-Ever wondered why Japan attacked Pearl Harbor?
-In this article, we are going to talk a little about this historic event that changed the course of the world and started the end of World War II.
+Have you ever wondered why Japan attacked Pearl Harbor?
+In this article, we will talk a little about this historical event that changed the course of the world and marked the beginning of the end of World War II.

-First we must understand why the Japanese were in the war.
-Japan wanted to expand its power by conquering other countries in Asia and several islands in the Pacific Ocean.
-Japan has a long history of wars, both internal and external.
+First, we must understand why the Japanese were at war.
+Japan wanted to expand its power by conquering other countries in Asia and various islands in the Pacific Ocean.
+Japan has a long reputation for wars, both internal and external.

-Japan needed to expand its territory due to scarcity of natural resources, which forced the country to import almost everything from abroad.
-At the time, the country was ruled by a group of extremely nationalist military who believed in war.
+Japan needed to expand its territory due to a scarcity of natural resources, which forced the country to import almost everything from abroad.
+At the time, the country was governed by a group of extremely nationalist military leaders who believed in war.

-Japan wanted to follow the example of the colonialist powers of Europe, which had a great influence on Japanese culture in previous years.
-When Hitler started the war against Europe, the Japanese considered it a good opportunity to expand their territory in Asia.
+Japan wanted to follow the example of the colonial powers of Europe, which had a great influence on Japanese culture in the previous years.
+When Hitler started the war against Europe, the Japanese saw a good opportunity to expand their territory in Asia.

-It was on December 7, 1941, early in the morning, the Japanese bombed the North American base at Pearl Harbor, located in Hawaii.
-It was a bloody and violent event, where it killed more than 2,000 Americans, injured many people and destroyed many ships.
+On December 7, 1941, in the early morning, the Japanese bombed the American base at Pearl Harbor, located in Hawaii.
+It was a bloody and violent event, killing more than 2,000 Americans, injuring many people, and destroying many vessels.

 Why did Japan attack the Americans at Pearl Harbor?

-The attack was essential for Japan to enter the war and led, a few days later, to the declaration of war on the United States by Germany and Italy.
-Thus, it officially brought about the Second World War.
+The attack was fundamental for Japan to enter the war and led, a few days later, to the declaration of war against the United States by Germany and Italy.
+Thus, it officially triggered World War II.

-At the time of the attack, the Japanese already controlled half of the Pacific and occupied countries such as Thailand, Hong Kong, Malaysia, Indonesia, Burma and the Philippines.
-Because of this, Japan suffered many problems with the United States, which led to the attack.
+At the time of the attack, the Japanese already controlled half of the Pacific and occupied countries such as Thailand, Hong Kong, Malaysia, Indonesia, Burma, and the Philippines.
+Because of this, Japan faced many problems with the United States, which led to the attack.

-Japan's entire attack on Pear Harbor was meticulously planned even years in advance.
-During this period Japan had pacifist representatives who negotiated with the US, disguising and taking Pear Harbor by surprise.
+The entire attack on Pearl Harbor was meticulously planned, even years in advance.
+During this period, Japan had pacifist representatives negotiating with the U.S., disguising and catching Pearl Harbor by surprise.

 Why did Japan attack the Americans at Pearl Harbor?